 I went abroad in 1987, but over the next two years I wrote three novellas, each of about 25,000 words, that were vignettes of the country I’d left.
 Like much of what I wrote in those years, they stayed at the bottom of a suitcase because I had no time to deal with them – until now.

 Spring had its roots in the job I had been doing before I left.
 From 1985 to 1987 I was a reporter and general editorial hand on Fishing News, the weekly magazine for the fishing industry.
 I mostly edited stories, laid out pages and covered smaller stories on the phone, but now and then drove to ports in southern England to do interviews and take photographs.
-The work was badly-paid, but it was fascinating.
-The great days of the East Coast deep-water fleet had ended a decade or so earlier, but during my time at the paper a former Hull trawlerman, Tim Oliver, took over as editor, a post he held until only a few years ago.
+The work was not well paid, but it was fascinating.
+The great days of the East Coast deep-water fleet had ended a decade or so earlier, but during my time at the paper a former Hull trawlerman took over as editor, a post he held until only a few years ago.
+He was good to work for, always encouraging, and ready to share his knowledge.
 Over beer in the City Pride pub next door to our London office, and on press-day journeys to the Nottingham Evening Post, where we did our final production, he told me a lot about the industry and how it had been to work in it.

 Spring is about a deep-sea skipper struggling to reinvent himself.
 But while skilled men like the fishermen in Spring struggled, a new class prospered.
 The Thatcher government’s assault on the old-boy networks in the City meant that working-class, or at least non-posh, Londoners could get on in the world of finance.
 Members of this new breed were rudely known as barrow-boys.
 That appellation was sheer class prejudice and was unpleasant.
 But it was true that there was a certain type of suit-on-the-make that seemed to do well from the 1980s onwards, not just in the City but in management consultancy, banking and, in particular, estate agency (real estate).
 This was the subject of Summer, and its hero Terry is, in a perverse way, one of my favourite creations.